EVERYTHING THERE IS TO KNOW ABOUT CBD!

-Because some CBD products contain trace amounts of THC (less than .3%), there is always a possibility that you could fail a drug screening.
-However, it is not common for a CBD user to turn positive for THC due to the very minimal amount.
+It is not common for a CBD user to turn positive for THC due to the very minimal amounts present.
+However, because some products contain trace amounts of THC (less than .3%), there is always a possibility that you could fail a drug screening.

-There are a lot of CBD Products (Isolates) that only contain CBD and 0% THC.
+There are a lot of products (particularly isolates) that only contain CBD and 0% THC.
 Consuming these products will not cause you to fail a drug test.
-There are also Full Spectrum CBD products that do contain miniscule amounts of THC.
-This amount will not get you high, but does have the possibility of showing up on a drug test.
+There are also Full Spectrum CBD products that do contain minuscule amounts of THC.
+These levels will not get you high yet do have the possibility of showing up on a drug test.

-Ultimately, you must do your own research and make the decision for yourself based on your unique circumstance.
+Ultimately, you must do your own research and make the decision for yourself based on your unique circumstances.
 Express caution.

 CBD is NOT psychoactive like other drugs because it has non-detectable THC.
 All CBD has less than .3% THC and WILL NOT get you “high”.

-Unlike capsules, edibles, and lotions where the mg of CBD is measured out for you; Oils and Tinctures require a little more work.
-In order to properly figure out your CBD dose when it comes to oils and tinctures, we need to ask these two questions.
+Oils and tinctures require a little more work than capsules, edibles, and lotions where the mg of CBD is measured out for you.
+In order to properly figure out your dose when it comes to oils and tinctures, we need to ask these two questions:

 Some things to keep in mind when figuring this out.

-- A full dropper of most bottle is close to 1mL
+- A full dropper in most bottles is close to 1mL

-A common sized CBD Oil for sale is a 30mL that has 1000mg of CBD.
+A common sized CBD oil for sale is 30mL and has 1000mg of CBD.

-The first thing you need to do is take total mg / bottle size.
+The first thing you need to do is calculate the total mg / bottle size.

-In our case 1000mg / 30mL = 33.33.
-What this number means is that there are roughly 33mg of CBD per mL or one full dropper.
+In our case, 1000mg / 30mL = 33.33mg/mL.
+What this number means is that there are roughly 33mg of CBD per mL or in one full dropper.